 Students will gain an advanced understanding of the specialist area of pain management and will develop the core skills and knowledge required of an advanced pain practitioner.

-You can exit after 2 years with PgProfDev Clinical Management of Pain.
+You can exit after 2 years with PgDip or PgProfDev Clinical Management of Pain.

-A UK 2:1 honours degree, or its international equivalent, in medicine (MBChB or equivalent), nursing, dentistry, psychology, occupational therapy, physiotherapy, pharmacology or any other allied health care profession involved in the management of pain.
+A UK 2:1 honours degree, or its international equivalent, in a healthcare related subject such as medicine, dentistry, nursing, psychology, occupational therapy, physiotherapy, pharmacology, osteopathy, chiropractic and other allied healthcare professions involved in the management of pain.

 Your application will also be considered if you have a professional qualification, such as RGN, with appropriate clinical experience.